Have you thought about how you can improve the relationship with your wholesale customers?

 You can still pick up a lot of unspoken information from their voice alone.
 You might not consciously know it but the human ear can pick up tiny pitch variations and infer meaning from them.
 It’s not something you need to try to do, it’s just part of who we are and how our brains work.

-Email and others static communication methods leave these out and it can be detrimental to relationships.
+Email and other static communication methods leave these out and it can be detrimental to relationships.
 Catching up for a video call or a voice call can be very revealing.

 Create Rapport, Strengthen Your Relationship